-Terror Content Must Be Cut From Social Media Within An Hour In EU
+The EU Wants Facebook And Twitter To Remove Flagged Terror Content Faster

-The European Union has stepped up pressure on the world’s largest internet companies, including Facebook, Google, and Twitter, to remove illegal content such as child porn, as well as material from terrorist groups from their platforms.
+The European Union has stepped up pressure on the world’s largest internet companies, including Facebook, Google, and Twitter, to remove illegal content such as child porn, as well as material from terrorist groups, from their platforms.

 Among other recommendations, the European Commission asked tech companies to remove terrorism-related content from their platform within one hour of being flagged by law enforcement agencies or Europol, the EU’s police agency, claiming that terrorist content is most harmful in the first hours of its appearance online.